ponylang/pony-tutorial/docs/testing/ponycheck.md

     h.assert_eq[String](arg1, arg1)
 ```

-A `Property` needs a name for identification in test output.
+A `Property1` needs a name for identification in test output.
 We created a `Generator` by using one of the many convenience factory methods and combinators defined in the [`Generators`](https://stdlib.ponylang.iok/pony_check-Generators) primitive and we used [`PropertyHelper`](https://stdlib.ponylang.io/pony_check-PropertyHelper) to assert on a condition that should hold for all samples

-Below is a classical List reverse properties from the QuickCheck paper adapted to Pony Arrays:
+Below is a classical list reverse properties from the QuickCheck paper adapted to Pony arrays:

 ```pony
 use "pony_check"